artyom-mameev/quester/README.md

   and thus triggered the "If Take a Stick is active" *condition*, that *choice* will lead to the *room* contained in the "If Take a Stick is active" *condition* - that is, the "Swamp Shack" *room*.
-If the "Take a Stick" *flag* has not been activated by the player, and therefore the "If Take a Stick is active" *condition* has not been triggered, the *choice* will lead to the "Drowned in The Swamps" *room*;
+If the "Take a Stick" *flag* has not been activated by the player, and therefore, the "If Take a Stick is active" *condition* has not been triggered, the *choice* will lead to the "Drowned in The Swamps" *room*;
 - If a *choice* contains more than one triggered *conditions*, the first